Organizing Jobs With Impact

 As an intern with Impact, you’ll help us educate and engage more students and citizens on the most critical issues of our time.
 Interns work on campaigns like stopping global warming, getting big money out of politics, and protecting our rivers, lakes and streams.

-We’re hiring interns in Washington, D.C., and in 25 states nationwide to work with us this fall.
-Click here to apply for our fall internship program.
+We’re hiring interns in Washington, D.C., and in 25 states nationwide to work with us this year.
+Click here to apply for our internship program.

-Impact is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, disability, pregnancy, sexual orientation, gender identity or veteran status.
+Impact is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, disability, pregnancy or veteran status.

 For Los Angeles-based positions: Impact will consider for employment qualified applicants with criminal histories in a manner consistent with the Los Angeles Fair Chance Initiative for Hiring.